Skip to content

 Performance Direction

-The project uses msgspec aggressively where it helps:
+The project uses msgspec where it improves compactness and immutable data modeling:

 • diagnostics